RodrigoPAml/BoxEngine/docs/api.md

 ## Call to Draw Vertex Data
 Draw a vertex data, receive the id and draw mode

-drawMode is in Drawing Type format (see enums below)
+drawMode is in enums.DrawingTypeEnum format

 Return bool indicating success
 ```lua